Imanm02/CE153-FoP/README.md

 ## Overview

-This repository contains solutions to the assignments and exams, course slides, and other useful resources for the CE153: Software Engineering course at Sharif University of Technology, Fall 2023, taught by Dr. Rivadeh.
+This repository contains solutions to the assignments and exams, course slides, and other useful resources for the CE153: Fundamentals of Programming course at Sharif University of Technology, Fall 2020, taught by Dr. Fakouri.

 ## Table of Contents